Strange Frequencies: Taiwan Killer Hospital: Production

-The film initially known under its working title Strange Frequencies: Haunted Hospital.
+The film was initially known under its working title, Strange Frequencies: Haunted Hospital.
 It was directed and written by Kerwin Go, produced by Reality MM Studios, Inc., and written by Dustin Celestino and Leovic Arceta.
 Immerse Entertainment is also involved in the production.

-The film is an adaptation of the 2018 South Korean film Gonjiam: Haunted Asylum.
+The film is an adaptation of the 2018 South Korean film.
+Gonjiam: Haunted Asylum.
 It is dubbed as the Philippines' first-ever meta found footage horror film.
 Local audiences and critics are anticipating for the film's release.
 Following the format of the original Korean movie, the group of Filipino amateur ghost-hunters will explore the notorious Xinglin General Hospital in Tainan, which is reputed to be one of the most haunted places in Taiwan.

 On July 16, 2024, the film was selected among the first five entries for the 2024 Metro Manila Film Festival, all of which were submitted as scripts.

 Release

 Strange Frequencies: Taiwan Killer Hospital premiered in cinemas in the Philippines on December 25, 2024, as one of the official entries of the 50th Metro Manila Film Festival.

 The film is set to premier at the Manila International Film Festival (MIFF) in Los Angeles on January 30, 2025.